louarn-rous/conlang/README.md

 |:--------  |:-: |:-: |:-: |:-: |:-: |
 | Digraph   | oe | ae | sz | zs | ch |

+When capitalising a word which begins with a digraph, only the first half of the digraph should be in upper case (unless the whole word is capitalised).

 ## Phonology

 ### Consonants